Cnasboll/HLF25-2/v04/README.md

 Due to the lack of escaping (pun intended) any _Villain_ could present that exact string as their alter ego of choice and thereby evade detection systems that would treat is at as the _Villain_ not having any alter ago at all!
 Author(s) assume this loophole is planted here to test our attention.

+The API presents for super hero Dagger a sneaky Height of exactly `"Shaker Heights, Ohio"` which author(s) cleverly map to `0'0"` (imperial).
+The White Queen with id `"241"` stands a height of `5'10'` instead of the more usual `5'10"` which the authors(s) have decided to parse as the latter in the lack of other API clarification, so this provides us with an excellent exercise in heuristics.

 ### Basic usage
 #### _Main_ menu